Practice-SpencerTower/DSAs/code-challenges/graphs/remove-islands.md

 - Time Complexity: O(w * h)
 - Space Complexity: O(w * h) - still need space to perform DFS - have to use a stack to keep track of neighbors

+- Graph Notes:
+  - DFS = use stack
+  - BFs = use queue